aNap73/Project-2/README.md

 Ihony also deployed the site to Heroku, which... as always is a pleasure... <3 Heroku
 <3 ma Team.

-## Alex Rosenkranz...

-Our fearless leader.
-Thanks Alex, for ALL the help, the merging advice, the support, not to mention all the learnings.
-Thank you so much!

 ## My Closing Thoughts